This article will describe polity concepts such as Anti-defection (52nd Amendment), Role of Speaker and the 10th Schedule.

 C) Only 2, 3 and 4 are true.

 Q 2.
 Consider the following statements

-- Anti-defection law was inserted via 52 amendment act.
+- Anti-defection law was inserted via the 52nd amendment act.

-- The Anti-defection law was mentioned in the 10th schedule of Indian constitution.
+- The Anti-defection law was mentioned in the 10th schedule of the Indian constitution.

 Choose the correct statements.